Free play-along drum backing tracks to get the creative juices flowing right now!

 A truly funky groove for guitarists, bassists, and other instrumentalists.
 Just kick back, press play, and groove along for five minutes.
 Be sure to catch the ending drum fill if you like to hit a full stop at the end of your jam.

-Led Zep Rock Drum Track Play-Along
+Led Zeppelin Rock Drum Track Play-Along

 Nothing is better to rock out to than Led Zeppelin and John Bonham (who basically wrote the rule book for rock drummers!).
 And, who doesn’t love the groove to the legendary Led Zeppelin song “Rock and Roll”?
 Everyone knows the second track from the band’s fourth album released in 1971, right?!

 This play-along is only a minute long, but includes the famous intro, main verse groove and iconic “big rock ending” the song is famous for.
 Yeah, we know it’s short and it’s far from the entire tune, but you can get the full drum track, as well as individual loops for all the song’s sections (intro, verse, chorus, bridge, outro) on a collection of rock drum tracks and loops we call Drum Werks XVII.
-It’s got Led Zep and AC/DC grooves covered as well as a few iconic rock drum songs from Toto, Hendrix, and Van Halen as well.
+It’s got the authentic vibe and attitude of Led Zep and AC/DC grooves covered as well as a few iconic rock drum songs from Toto, Hendrix, and Van Halen as well.

 Rock Drum Loops Play-Along.
 Groove at 100 bpm